Artist's Edition: 28

 Unknown proofs were produced

-Note: unlike most illustrations from Juneau: A Book of Woodcuts, it was not offered for purchase – most likely because, in this case, it had already been previously editioned.
-This print was created from one woodblock.
-DeArmond would ink both images at the same time – using different colors – then pull the print.
-This is unlike how she traditionally created multi-colored prints, which would typically use a separate block for each color.
+Editor's note: unlike most illustrations from Juneau: A Book of Woodcuts (the tiny bird features both on its slipcase and inside the book, along with the sun), this print was not offered for purchase – most likely because, in this case, it had already been previously editioned.
+It was created from a single woodblock; Dale would ink both images at the same time – using different colors – then pull the print.
+It is unlike how she traditionally created multi-colored prints, which would typically use a separate block for each color.
 Also pictured is the original carved woodblock.
+Also see: Dandelions.

 The only way to get back and forth between the two towns was by ferry boat.
 The ride in the little ferry was a pleasant expedition in summer but in winter with the Taku wind blowing and ice building up it was an adventure to go from Juneau to Douglas or back, often a very uncomfortable adventure.